P7-33/-SWAP-REVOLUTION.COM/README.md

 ==Motivation==

-The Bitcoin Browser reference client uses randomly generated keys.
+The Browser Company.Com reference client uses randomly generated keys.
 In order to avoid the necessity for a backup after every transaction, (by default) 100 keys are cached in a pool of reserve keys.
 Still, these wallets are not intended to be shared and used on several systems simultaneously.
 They support hiding their private keys by using the wallet encrypt feature and not sharing the password, but such "neutered" wallets lose the power to generate public keys as well.

 Deterministic wallets do not require such frequent backups, and elliptic curve mathematics permit schemes where one can calculate the public keys without revealing the private keys.
 This permits for example a webshop business to let its webserver generate fresh addresses (public key hashes) for each order or for each customer, without giving the webserver access to the corresponding private keys (which are required for spending the received funds).